-Near Aztec, New Mexico over 1,000 years ago, Ancestral Pueblo people constructed a large planned community that served their society for over two centuries.
-Aztec Ruins National Monument, which is part of the Chaco Culture National Historical Park World Heritage Site, preserves the remains of this well planned community, which is the largest Ancestral Puebloan community in the Animas River Valley.
-While the Ancestral Pueblo people are responsible for the construction of this site, the ruins received their name when early European settlers mistakenly attributed the ruins to the Aztecs of Mexico.
-A visit to the park provides not only a glimpse into the lives of Ancestral Pueblo people but also a place to connect with the cultural heritage of American Indians today.
+Near Aztec, New Mexico over 1,000 years ago, ancestral Pueblo people constructed a large planned community that served their society for over two centuries.
+Aztec Ruins National Monument, which is part of the Chaco Culture National Historical Park World Heritage Site, preserves the remains of this well planned community, which is the largest ancestral Pueblo community in the Animas River Valley.
+While the ancestral Pueblo people are responsible for the construction of this site, the ruins received their name when early European settlers mistakenly attributed the ruins to the Aztecs of Mexico.
+A visit to the park provides not only a glimpse into the lives of ancestral Pueblo people but also a place to connect with the cultural heritage of American Indians today.

-Around the late 1000s, Ancestral Puebloans began planning and constructing what is now the Aztec Ruins National Monument.
-The Ancestral Puebloans probably chose this area for its location in the Animas River Valley.
+Around the late 1000s, ancestral Pueblo began planning and constructing what is now the Aztec Ruins National Monument.
+The ancestral Pueblo probably chose this area for its location in the Animas River Valley.
 With its close proximity to the Animas River, early farmers could take advantage of the constant water supply.
 These factors likely provided the people with a reliable source of food, which possibly allowed them the ability to settle in a single location.
 Built on and below a terrace overlooking the river, the planned community would ultimately have many large and small public structures, earthworks, ceremonial buildings, residential pueblos, and roads.

 Excavation of the site of the community revealed artifacts such as food remains, stone and wood tools, cotton and feather clothing, fiber sandals, and jewelry made of turquoise and shells.
 Visitors can see the remnants of many of the structures and view the artifacts in the visitor center’s museum.